qwertologe/myradio/README.md

   * Clock: Analog clock with remaining sleep time
   * Alarm: Alarm settings (two alarms)
   * Weather: Hourly weather forecast for today and tomorrow - powered by [forecast.io](http://forecast.io) - if you get an [apikey](https://developer.forecast.io)
-  * System: The possibility to reboot/shutdown
+  * System: The possibility to reboot/shutdown and update 'myradio' (using git)

-Backlight control works with some flaws - see [KNOWN ISSUES].

 ## SCREENSHOTS